eherna97/MyNvimSetup/README.md

 # Eric's Neovim Setup
-  This repository is for the purpose of sharing my Neovim setup with anyone who might be interested in my setup.
-A lot of what I did was guided by online tutorial.
+  This repository is for the purpose of sharing my Neovim setup with anyone who might be interested.
+The  majority of my programming is done on my main Ubuntu machine as well as my Ubuntu Virtual Machine.
 ## Files and Directories:

   ### Directories:
-  * vim-plug
+  * /vim-plug
   ### Files:
   * vim-plug/plugins.vim
   * init.vim